 - Add the turkey: Stir in the ground turkey, breaking up with a heavy spoon and combining with the onion.
 Add the remaining tablespoon oil along with the cooking wine.
 Cook the turkey, stirring occasionally, for about 3 minutes.
 It should be starting to turn white on the outside.

 - Stir in the veggies: Add the bell pepper to the skillet, stirring to combine.
 Cook for about one minute, then add the cabbage in two batches — add about half the cabbage, stirring to combine with the other ingredients.
 Then repeat, stirring in the remaining cabbage.
 Stir-fry the cabbage for about two minutes.
+If you are adding additional greens, add them at this stage.

 - Add the sauce: Stir in most of the stir-fry sauce, leaving about a tablespoon in the bowl to use as a topping.
 Stir to combine well, then reduce heat to medium low, and cover the skillet.
 Cook for 5 minutes, until the cabbage has softened and the turkey has cooked through.